Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Experiments

 As shown in Table \ref{tab:comparison_counting_on_mdc++}, different types of methods are separated by horizontal lines.
 Multi-object tracking methods count pedestrians by tracking each individual in the video and using the number of resulting trajectories as the final count.
-However, they perform poorly on MovingDroneCrowd++, especially on high-difficulty video clips, even for state-of-the-art methods designed to handle complex motions.
-While VIC methods based on localization and cross-frame matching significantly outperform multi-object tracking, precise localization of every individual remains challenging due to crowdedness, complex illumination, and the small scale of pedestrian heads.
-These localization errors limit the final counting accuracy.
-Density map-based VIC methods circumvent the need for explicit localization.
+However, multi-object tracking methods perform poorly on MovingDroneCrowd++, especially on highly challenging video clips, because they struggle to handle the dense crowd scenes and rapid drone motion in MovingDroneCrowd++.
+While VIC methods based on localization and cross-frame matching significantly outperform multi-object tracking, precise localization and strict one-to-one association remains challenging due to crowdedness, complex illumination, and the small scale of pedestrian heads.
+These localization and association errors limit the final counting accuracy.
+Density map-based VIC methods circumvent the need for explicit localization and association.
 FMDC directly predicts outflow and inflow density maps for two consecutive frames.
 However, due to the inherent difficulty of this paradigm, its performance is limited and even fall behind localization-based approaches.
-Our conference method, SDNet, alleviates task complexity by first estimating shared density maps and achieves the second-best performance among all compared methods, following our GD\textsuperscript{3}A. However, the absence of identity-level supervision compromises the interpretability of the generated density maps (see Fig. \ref{fig:visual}) and leads to suboptimal counting performance.
+Our conference method, SDNet, alleviates task complexity by first estimating shared density maps and achieves the second-best performance among all compared methods, following our GD\textsuperscript{3}A. However, accurately estimating the density map between two frames is challenging.
+As time progresses, erroneous density estimates gradually accumulate, thereby degrading the final counting performance.

-In contrast, our method GD\textsuperscript{3}A avoids the complex localization process and achieves state-of-the-art performance by decoupling global density maps into shared, outflow and inflow components via interpretable pixel-level pedestrian descriptor matching using OT with a optimal adaptive dustbin score.
+In contrast, our method GD\textsuperscript{3}A avoids the strict localization and one-to-one association process and achieves SOTA performance by decoupling global density maps into shared, outflow and inflow components via robust group-wise pixel-level pedestrian descriptor association using OT with an adaptive dustbin score.
 Notably, the performance gains become more pronounced as the video difficulty increases: compared with previous methods, GD\textsuperscript{3}A reduces the counting error by 41.6\% and 66.2\% on the high-difficulty subsets $D_2$ and $D_3$, respectively.